jmettraux/ruote_plugin/README.txt

 = ruote_plugin

+WARNING : since this sub-project is ruote 0.9.x based, work has ceased here for now. see http://github.com/jmettraux/ruote-http and http://github.com/kennethkalmer/ruote-kit

 WARNING : ruote, as a workflow engine, currently relies heavily on threading.
 So a multiprocess deployment target is not OK.
 Passenger is not OK either.